 Recycle-ready Product packaging and devices that are made of materials that are proven to be compatible with existing or emerging recycling infrastructure.
 In line with the CDP definition of 'technical recyclability', this does not take into account whether the collection, sorting, and recycling of the packaging or device happens in practice, at scale, and with reasonable economics.
 Scope 1 emissions GHG emissions from sources that are owned or controlled by the reporting entity, for example, emissions from combustion in owned or controlled boilers for heating.
 Scope 2 emissions GHG emissions from the generation of electricity purchased and consumed by the reporting entity.
 Scope 3 emissions GHG emissions resulting from activities or assets not owned or controlled by the reporting entity, but that the entity indirectly affects by virtue of its value chain.
 Self care The ability of individuals, families, and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a health worker.
 Source to sale Scope 1, 2 and 3 emissions from the point of the original source of the raw materials used to make and package a product through processing and manufacturing to the transportation of products to the customer.
 It doesn't include the consumption or disposal of the products.
 Sustainably sourced For the key material supply chains in scope of our sustainable sourcing goal, we define "sustainably sourced" as materials which have either (i) been certified by recognised global certification programmes where these are available, or (ii) where recognised programmes are not available, meet clear standards and processes for sustainable sourcing based on the specific issues and opportunities for each material, which have been agreed in advance with independent experts.
 Third-party temporary workers A person who is working on a non-permanent, but often exclusive, basis for Haleon but is paid by a third party.
 Value chain The full life cycle of a product or process, including material sourcing, production, transportation, consumption and disposal/recycling processes.
-Virgin petroleum- based plastic Plastic that is made from petrochemical feedstock such as natural gas or crude oil that has come from a fossilised source and/or embedded in geological formations and has never been used or processed before.
+Virgin petroleum- based plastic Plastic that is made from petrochemical feedstock such as natural gas or cr has come from a fossilised source and/or embedded in geological formation never been used or processed before.
 VMS Vitamins, Minerals and Supplements.
+Water neutral Status of a site when the amount of water replenished in its catchment area exceeds its water withdrawal.